Dhaba

 Food at a dhaba in Punjab, India.

-A dhaba is a roadside restaurant in the Indian subcontinent.
+A dhaba (/hi/, /pa/) is a roadside restaurant in South Asia.
 They are on highways, generally serve local cuisine, and also serve as truck stops.
 They are most commonly found next to petrol stations, and most are open 24 hours a day.

 Dhabas are a common feature on national and state highways.
 Earlier frequented only by truck drivers, today eating at a dhaba, whether urban or roadside, is a trend.
 Dhabas have additionally been established by South Asian diaspora communities in countries including the United States.

 Etymology and description

 The word has been alleged in folk etymology to stem from dabba, m., box, lunch box, tiffin.

-Dhabas sprung up first on GT Road which ran from Peshawar, Rawalpindi and Lahore through Amritsar, Ludhiana and further to Delhi and Calcutta.
+Dhabas sprung up first on GT Road, which ran from Peshawar, Rawalpindi, and Lahore through Amritsar, Ludhiana, and further to Delhi and Calcutta.

 Dhabas were characterized by mud structures and cots to sit upon (charpai) while eating.
 A wooden plank would be placed across the width of the cot on which to place the dishes.
 With time, the cots were replaced by tables.
-The food is typically inexpensive and has a 'homemade' feel to it.
+Dahabas offer inexpensive food and relaxing environment.

 In North America

-There is now a large network of Indian and Pakistani immigrant communities worldwide, and many have opened dhabas abroad, such as at service stations on the Trans-Canada Highway network.
+A large network of Indian and Pakistani immigrant communities has developed worldwide, and many have opened dhabas abroad, such as at truck stops on the Trans-Canada Highway network.

-As of 2023, it is estimated that there are approximately 40 dhabas in the United States, which has been credited to the growing demographic of Punjabi American truckers.
+As of 2023, it was estimated that there were approximately 40 dhabas in the United States, which has been credited to the growing number of Punjabi American truckers.

 Cuisine

-Food served in dhabas is wholesome and full of rustic flavour.
-Food is served on big brass or steel thali (plates) and drinks – water, lassi, milk (of several varieties), or tea, as well as shorbas (soups) – are served.
+Dhabas serve wholesome, rustic flavors at affordable prices.
+It has been synonymous with Punjabi cuisine, which have Persian, Afghanistan, and Central Asian influences.
+They are served with brass or copper utensils, which supposedly have health benefits.
+Drinks – water, lassi, milk (of several varieties), or tea, as well as shorbas (soups) – are served.
 It is very common for alcohol (such as whisky or Desi Daru) to be sold at non-vegetarian dhabas in Punjab.

-Two types of food are served in the dhabas – non-vegetarian cuisine (which is the most popular) and vegetarian fare termed vaishno dhabas (where food is cooked in pure ghee or clarified white butter).
+Both vegetarian and non-vegetarian cuisines are served.
+The vegetarian fares are termed vaishno dhabas.
 Dal makhni is a popular dish in the vegetarian dhaba, whereas butter chicken or tandoori chicken are typically favoured in non-vegetarian dhabas (especially in Punjab).
+Ghee and white butter are used generously in said dishes.
+Butter chicken, dal, kadhi, and flatbreads are typical menu items.

 Tandoor

-The tandoor (also called ‘tandooria’ or dhatti) is a barrel-shaped clay or earthenware oven, where the food is cooked.
+The tandoor (also called 'tandooria' or dhatti) is a barrel-shaped clay or earthenware oven, where the food is cooked.
 It is a versatile kitchen appliance for making rotis and naans and a social institution.
 In rural North India, the community tandoor, dug in the ground and either coal-fired or (more recently) electrically heated, is a meeting place for women, who bring the kneaded atta (dough) and sometimes marinated meats to have them cooked while socialising.
 Until a few years ago, this phenomenon existed in urban neighbourhoods, too.
 Even today, a few neighbourhoods in Delhi and Lahore have a community tandoor.